MemeLabs/browser-extension/README.md

 Add favorite button
 Favorite button changes badge behavior to show you online favorite streams Add scrollbar css to pretty it up
+Adds button which determines if on another streaming site and will add a quick link to embed into Strims.gg

 # 0.0.2
 Fix bug with url generation of strim links